Barn - Triangle K Ranch

 The weather was wet.

-The dog stood in the doorwary and began to sweat.
+The dog stood in the doorway and began to sweat.

 He had to pee really, really bad